 Two expressions involving template parameters are considered equivalent if two function definitions containing the expressions would satisfy the one-definition rule (6.2), except that the tokens used to name the template parameters may differ as long as a token used to name a template parameter in one expression is replaced by another token that names the same template parameter in the other expression.
-Unless both expressions occur such that they are corresponding counterparts of each other within definitions of the same enclosing entity in separate translation units ([basic.def.odr]), two lambda-expressions appearing in full expressions involving template parameters are never considered equivalent, and two lambda-expressions involving within their bodies template parameters are never considered equivalent.
+Two lambda-expressions are never considered equivalent.
 [Note: The intent is to avoid lambda-expressions appearing in the signature of a function template with external linkage. - end note]